IT and Study Skills

 BSc (Hons) Degree

-For a further three years of study - or four, if you choose to include an industry placement, you will build competency and understanding of architectural design theory as you complete practical projects.
-As you build BIM and CAD design skills, work on live briefs and learn to manage design information, you will realise the value of robust design in transforming our built environment:
+For a further three years of study, you will build competency and understanding of architectural design theory as you complete practical projects.
+As you build BIM and CAD design skills, work on live briefs and learn to manage design information, you will realise the value of robust design in transforming our built environment.

 Learning Experience

-Based at our green Peel Park campus, just over a mile from Manchester city centre, you will thrive in our dynamic studio environment.
-Tackle live project briefs, as you engage with industry.
-Sketch ideas and make models, as you fill your Instagram feed with impressive local architecture.
-Showcase your design skills at our Degree Show.
-Receive an immersive, rewarding learning experience.
+Based at our green Peel Park campus, you will thrive in our dynamic studio environment.
+There’ll be plenty of opportunities to tackle real life creative project briefs, sketch ideas and make models, as you fill your Instagram feed with impressive local architecture.
+As a student at Salford, you’ll also showcase your design skills at our annual Degree show so you will receive an immersive, rewarding learning experience.

 Industry Placement